me-js-bro/hyprconf-install/README.md

 |                                 | `SUPER` + `mouse_up`        | Scroll to previous workspace                 |
 | Move/Resize Window              | `SUPER` + `LMB/RMB`         | Drag to move or resize window                |

 ### You can also check Keybinds after you installed the script.
-Just press `Mod ( windows ) + Shift + H`.
+Just press `SUPER + Shift + H`.
 It will launch a pop up with all the keybindings.

 ## Contribute.
 <h4>